-3.9 Privileged mode access
+3.8 Privileged mode access

-ARM Limited usually recommends that if only privileged mode access is required from a memory system then you are advised to use the nTRANS pin on the core.
+If only privileged mode access is required from a memory system, you are advised to use the nTRANS pin on the core.
 This signal distinguishes between User and privileged accesses.

-The reason that this is recommended is that if the Operating System (OS) accesses memory on behalf of the current application then it must perform these accesses in User mode.
+This is recommended because if the Operating System (OS) accesses memory on behalf of the current application, it must perform these accesses in User mode.
 This is achieved using the LDRT and STRT instructions that set nTRANS appropriately.